MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 # Cloud Site List Management for IE mode (Public Preview)

-This article explains how to configure and use Cloud Site List Management for Internet Explorer (IE) mode through the M365 Admin Center.
+This article explains how to configure and use Cloud Site List Management for Internet Explorer (IE) mode through the Microsoft 365 (M365) Admin Center.

 ## Overview